iFwu/prefresh-bugs-reproduce/README.md

 ## For `@prefresh/snowpack`
-### change a component then change another component using it cause unexpected behavior
+### changing a component then changing another component using it causes unexpected behavior
 Chang `preact-nollup/src/Counter.jsx` to:
 ```jsx
 import './Counter.css';